Lab 09

 - Build and launch both variants using either of:

-mvn clean compile exec:java -Peve-and-bob
+mvn clean compile exec:javamvn clean compile exec:java -Palice-and-bobmvn clean compile exec:java -Peve-and-bob

 - Verify all commands print an empty board of the initialized game, but only the

-profile additionally prints a list of player actions.
+alice-and-bob/defaultprofile additionally prints a list of player actions.

 Integration tests